 - Actual cash value, that is the property cost less accumulated depreciation

 Every property damaged should be documented by taking photographs.
 Good evidence is the use of video footage, and if there are witnesses, ensure that the police report contains their statements.
-All these proofs need to be submitted to the insurance company when making property damage claim.
+All these proofs need to be submitted to the insurance company when making a property damage claim.

 Documents needed to file Property Insurance Claims

 Property Insurance is a broad category and includes a number of different subtypes.
 The insurance provides relief in case of damage to property due to a number of different reasons.
-The two ways on insuring the property are Named Perils and Open Perils.
+The two ways of insuring the property are Named Perils and Open Perils.

 Types of Property Insurance